livewire/livewire/docs/quickstart.md

 Route::get('/counter', Counter::class);
 ```

-Now, our _counter_ component is assigned to the `/counter` route so that when a user visits the `/counter` endpoint in your application, this component will be used as the page.
+Now, our _counter_ component is assigned to the `/counter` route so that when a user visits the `/counter` endpoint in your application, this component will be rendered by the browser.

 ## Create a template layout

 Before you can visit `/counter` in the browser, we need an HTML layout for our component to render inside.
-By default, Livewire will automatically look for a layout file called: `resources/views/components/layout.blade.php`
+By default, Livewire will automatically look for a layout file named: `resources/views/components/layout.blade.php`

-Create this file if it doesn't already exist by running the following command:
+You may create this file if it doesn't already exist by running the following command:

 ```shell
 php artisan livewire:layout